curl/curl/docs/INSTALL.md

    and SSPI support.

-If you have any problems linking libraries or finding header files, be sure to verify that the provided `Makefile.m32` files use the proper paths, and adjust as necessary.
+If you have any problems linking libraries or finding header files, be sure to verify that the provided `Makefile.mk` files use the proper paths, and adjust as necessary.
 It is also possible to override these paths with environment variables, for example: